MobilePayDev/MobilePayDev.github.io/docs/pos/development-guide/getting-started.md

 ## Register

-* Please fill out this [registration form](https://mobilepay.dk/erhverv/integrator-signup) to start the technical onboarding.
+All merchants should order the product needed on the MobilePay portal: [DK](https://admin.mobilepay.dk/)|[FI](https://admin.mobilepay.fi/).
+If you are a Third Party integrator and don't have an agreement with MobilePay you can sign up [here](https://www.mobilepaygroup.com/partner/signup).
+When the sign up has been approved by our business representatives we will contact your technical contact in order to start the integration process.

+## API documentation

-* Take a look at the API documentation.
+Take a look at the API documentation.
 You'll find it in the [API references menu](/api/pos).

 ## Receive security credentials